 The Mozello site builder is developed and maintained by a small, Latvian software company.
 Their focus is on individual users and small groups looking to build great websites but who don’t have extensive design experience or in-depth technical knowledge.

 Their goal is to give you a strong alternative to hiring a web design firm so that you can avoid the lengthy, arduous and costly development process that often ensues.

 The Mozello homepage claims that you can build a free website in only five minutes.
 As a small business owner, we are sure that you appreciate any opportunity to save time and money!

 To get started with the site builder, all you have to do is:

 - Sign up by providing your email address, password, and a description of your site’s purpose

 - Choose a design template.

-- Change the copy displayed
+- Change the copy displayed to your business copy

 - Upload and share your files (such as images, video or audio clips, or documents)